leaningtech/cheerp-utils/include/client/README.md

 ## Manipulating the DOM

-Duetto works at the same level as JavaScript.
+Cheerp works at the same level as JavaScript.
 It is designed to complement or replace JavaScript as a programming language for the Web.
 It does not attempt at replacing other Web technologies such as HTML and CSS.
-When using Duetto you still have to design your page using HTML, CSS and the tools you already know.
+When using Cheerp you still have to design your page using HTML, CSS and the tools you already know.

 If you want to manipulate the DOM at run-time you can use the same APIs you would use when writing JavaScript.
 In the following example we will create two DOM elements and set up event handling using the DOM APIs exposed by the browser.